NishantSushmakar/tpcds-official-kit-citus/README.md

 The project aims to perform the [TPC-DS benchmark](https://www.tpc.org/tpcds/default5.asp) on Citus Database (a Postgres distributed extension) locally installed on MacOS machine.

+- Runtime of all queries are reported [here](tpcdskit-official-mac/Results/Queries_runtime.csv) for all scales.
+The csv file includes the 99 original queries followed by the 6 optimized ones for each of the 4 scales.

 In order to replicate our steps, the following should be done: